arielshaulov/FlowMo/README.md

 ## 🙏 Acknowledgments

-- Thanks to the [Wan2.1](https://github.com/Wan-Video/Wan2.1) team for their excellent text-to-video model
+Thanks to the [Wan2.1](https://github.com/Wan-Video/Wan2.1) team for their excellent text-to-video model
-- Special thanks to the broader video generation research community

 ---